-Shall the City of Marshall levy up to 0.75 mills (75φ per \$1,000 of taxable value), and levied for four years, 2021 through 2024 inclusive, for the purpose of providing revenue for the once annual removal of trash, leaves and brush, which will raise an estimated \$130,000 in the first year the millage is levied?
+Shall the City of Marshall levy 0.75 mills ( $75\phi$ per \$1,000 of taxable value), and levied for eight years, 2021 through 2028 inclusive, for the purpose of providing revenue for the once annual removal of trash, leaves and brush, which will raise an estimated \$130,000 in the first year the millage is levied?
 If approved this would be a renewal of a previously authorized millage.

+] Yes

+] No

-Councilperson Underhill, and the same was duly passed at a regular meeting of ncil by remote technology held on Monday, the 4 th day of May, 2020 and that the follows: Yeas: Wolfersberger, Mayor Caron, Gates, McNeil, Metzger, Traver, and Underhill Nays: : None.
-Abser nt: None.
+Trisha Nelson, Clerk for the City of Marshall, Calhoun County, Michigan do hereby certify that the regoing Resolution No. 2020 was offered by Councilperson and supported by ouncilperson, and the same was duly passed at a regular meeting of the City Council by mote technology held on Monday, the 4 th day of May, 2020 and that the vote was as follows:

+Yeas:

+Nays:

+Absent:

+Trisha Nelson, Clerk